tmbuza/pubmed-article-stats/README.md

-# pubmed-article-stats
+# Searching and Comparing Pubmed Articles
-Search and compare number of yearly articles in PubMed across different fields.
+Search and compare number of articles in PubMed across different fields.